Conkeror: Customization

 The Conkeror browser can be customized in many ways using JavaScript as the scripting language, much in the way that Emacs uses Emacs Lisp.
-Customizations can be as simple as rebinding keys, but can be more involved; for instance, writing new interactive commands.
+Customizations can be as simple as rebinding keys, but can also be more involved; for instance, writing new interactive commands.
 By default, Conkeror looks for these customizations in ~/.conkerorrc.
 If ~/.conkerorrc/ is a directory instead of a file, then all the contained files will be read, which is a technique to enable modularization of bigger customizations.

 Conkeror also ships with a number of loadable JavaScript modules, some of which provide core functionality; others are user-loadable and provide additional functionality.

 Conkeror has modes in which the key bindings, page display or browser behaviour become uri-specific.
 Some modes, like xkcd-mode, come by default.
 In xkcd-mode, the message which is normally displayed when the user mouses over the comic strip is instead displayed in a special font below the strip.
 Other modes include those for Google Maps, Reddit and YouTube, and modes can be user-defined as well.